-Good Morning Devon. and I own a property at My family has owned summer homes in this area since 1913 so we are deeply ingrained into this section of Crystal Beach.
+Good Morning Devon.
+My wife, Gloria, and I own a property at a second second second second second.
+My family has owned summer homes in this area since second so we are deeply ingrained into this section of Crystal Beach.